coreui/coreui/docs/content/components/placeholders.md

 ## About

-Placeholders can be used to enhance the experience of your application.
-They're built only with HTML and CSS, meaning you don't need any JavaScript to create them.
-You will, however, need some custom JavaScript to toggle their visibility.
-Their appearance, color, and sizing can be easily customized with our utility classes.
+Bootstrap placeholders can enhance your application's user experience.
+They're built exclusively with HTML and CSS, so you don't need any JavaScript to create them.
+However, you'll require some custom JavaScript to toggle their visibility.
+Their appearance, color, and size can be easily customized using our utility classes.

 ## Example

-In the example below, we take a typical card component and recreate it with placeholders applied to create a "loading card".
-Size and proportions are the same between the two.
+In the example below, we use the Bootstrap card component and modify it with placeholders to form a "loading card."
+The size and proportions remain consistent between the two.
 <div class="docs-example docs-example-placeholder-cards d-flex justify-content-around">
 <div class="card">
   {{< placeholder width="100%" height="180" class="card-img-top" text="false" background="#20c997" >}}
   <div class="card-body">
-    <h5 class="card-title">Card title</h5>
+    <h5 class="card-title">Bootstrap card title</h5>
-    <p class="card-text">Some quick example text to build on the card title and make up the bulk of the card's content.</p>
+    <p class="card-text">Some brief example text to expand on the card title and form most of the card's content.</p>
     <a href="#" class="btn btn-primary">Go somewhere</a>
   </div>
 </div>